AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Experiments

-\textbf{Effect of meta loss.} In our approach, we further divide meta loss $L_{meta}$ introduced in~\cite{yan2019meta} into task-specific meta losses, \ie, $L_{meta\text-cls}$ for classification and $L_{meta\text-reg}$ for bounding box regression.
+{\bfseries Effect of Meta Losses.} In our approach, we further divide meta loss $L_{meta}$ introduced in~\cite{yan2019meta} into task-specific meta losses, \emph{i.e.}, $L_{meta\text-cls}$ for classification and $L_{meta\text-reg}$ for bounding box regression.
 Similarly, we evaluate the effect of meta losses in Table \ref{tab:5}.
-Obviously, both of the introduced $L_{meta\text-cls}$ and $L_{meta\text-reg}$ can indeed improve the performance on novel classes in $K$-shot setups.
-Besides, they provide similar contributions individually in robust 10-shot setup, while $L_{meta\text{-}reg}$ outperforms in relatively extreme (3-shot) scenario in comparison with $L_{meta\text{-}cls}$, probably suggesting that bounding box regression matters more when performing more strict few-shot object detection.
+Obviously, both the introduced $L_{meta\text-cls}$ and $L_{meta\text-reg}$ can indeed improve the performance on novel classes.
+Besides, they provide similar contributions individually.
 Interestingly, the existence of meta losses almost have no positive influence on the detection of base classes.
-We believe the reason is that the few-shot detector has already been able to detect objects from base classes after base training phase with abundant annotations, despite the lack of meta losses.
+We believe the reason is that, the few-shot detector has already been able to detect objects from base classes after base training phase with abundant annotations, despite the lack of meta losses.